ZakariyeNor/Game-Center/README.md

 ## Testing

-- You can find the testing document in the.
+- You can find the testing document in the document folder.
-* * Silver-engine/assets/text.info
+* * Game Center/assets/documents/testing.

 ### Validator Testing

 - HTML
-  - No errors were returned when passing through the official [W3C validator](Read in text.info in assets)
+  - Errors were found when passing through the official [W3C validator](Read in the documents folder in assets)
 - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](Read in text.info in assets)
+  - No errors were found when passing through the official [(Jigsaw) validator](Read in the documents folder in assets)
+- JavaScript
+  - Errors were found when passing through the official [(JSHint) validator](Read in the documents folder in assets)

 ## Deployment